 Determination of a violation of policy and appropriate sanctions.
-The Director of Education/Campus Director or designee will make a determination if there was a violation of policy and the appropriate sanctions after an investigation is completed.
-The Director of Education/Campus Director will receive the recommendation for sanction and may impose personnel action against the employee and may also include employment termination from college.
+The President or designee will make a determination if there was a violation of policy and the appropriate sanctions after an investigation is completed.
+The President will receive the recommendation for sanction and may impose personnel action against the employee and may also include employment termination from college.